sumit2011/underwater-object-detection/README.md

 ![image](static/images/1.png)

 <p>
-The Underwater Object Detection WebApp is an intuitive online tool tailored for marine researchers, underwater explorers, and defense personnel.
-It employs advanced sonar technology and image processing algorithms to analyze uploaded sonar data or underwater images from ROVs and cameras.
-Users can detect and classify submerged objects such as wreckage or marine life, visualize results through interactive maps or image galleries, and access features like object tracking and measurement tools.
-With its user-friendly interface and powerful capabilities, the web app facilitates efficient underwater exploration, environmental monitoring, and maritime security efforts.
+The Underwater Object Detection WebApp is an intuitive online tool for marine researchers, underwater explorers.
+Users can detect and classify submerged objects such as wreckage or marine life, visualize results through interactive image galleries.
+With its user-friendly interface and powerful capabilities, the web app facilitates efficient underwater exploration.
 </p>

 ## Step 1: